 His most famous ditty left at the scene of his first holdup:

 But on my corns too long you’ve tread,

 We thought, since those of us who practice in the political world are considered scoundrels, yet many Californians think themselves artists in one way or another, that Black Bart would make a good symbol for saluting the Californian of the Year.
 After all, the winner could be a gentle soul but still involved in the dark arts of political give and take.
 And, all of us Californians are artists in our own way (everyone has a screenplay in mind, right?).

-Joe’s piece will appear first, followed by mine then John’s.
-On Friday we’ll offer our consensus opinion and name the Black Bart Award winner for 2014 —then Fox and Hounds Daily will be off until January 5, 2015.
+Beginning today and for three days we will publish an article on a different nominee.
+On Thursday we’ll offer our consensus opinion and name the Black Bart Award winner for 2016 —then Fox and Hounds Daily will be off until January 3, 2017.

 Past F&H Daily Black Bart Award winners: